 What are you struggling with now?

 One struggle is dealing with new generation of graduate students — getting them to get off facebook and dedicate long periods of time in deep thinking and critical thinking.
 I find that I have to spend more time teaching them to be systematic and disciplined thinkers about what they’re doing, to develop a work ethic and seriousness.
-In my 4 years at North Carolina State, my rule of thumb has been that if you’re a new graduate student, you have a grace period of a year or semester with me, but after that if you’re not serious, you’re out.
+My rule of thumb has been that if you’re a new graduate student, you have a grace period of a year or semester with me, but after that if you’re not serious, you’re out.
 If I’m going to invest in you and you want to be a scientist, then there is certain criteria.
 I’m not sure how to deal with that, and it’s a real struggle.

 Another struggle is a research method, analytical struggle.
 Those of us who collect rich data — whether it’s eyetracking, physiological, or log file data — struggle with not having tools that would facilitate our work as researchers in analyzing the multimodal data.
 It would be really great if we could focus on creating some new tools that would help us make choices, make inferences, and otherwise facilitate our analysis.